 As I mentioned earlier, we all have different budgets.
 So I’d suggest making a little plan to ensure you use your budget wisely.
 Think of it as meal planning; make a list of staples and figure out ways to stretch things, you’ll be a pro in no time!

 So there you have it; my top ten tips to help you keep your finances in check for the upcoming school year.
-And don’t forget mamas, make du’a that Allah places barakah in your rizq too; it’s all well and good planning but remember Allaah is the best of planners and providers.
+And don’t forget mamas, make du’a that Allah places barakah in your rizq too; it’s good to plan but remember Allaah is the best of planners.